jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 ```
 [https://github.com/Netflix/PigPen](https://github.com/Netflix/PigPen)

-This is a Hadoop programming.
-Netflix has quite profitably used
+This is Hadoop programming.
+Netflix has quite profitably used Clojure
-Clojure to build a very succinct DSL for doing Hadoop and big data
+to build a very succinct DSL for doing Hadoop and big data processing.
-processing.
 It looks exactly like Clojure.
-It is Clojure, sort of
+It is Clojure, sort of embedded in
-embedded in Clojure.
+Clojure.

 And the thing is, you can run this locally, and then push a button,
 and it will distribute it over your Hadoop cluster and run it there.